Aidan Turner: I broke my hand filming Poldark

 “I think I do all of it; I broke my hand!” he said during the session on Saturday, while teasing that there is more action to come for the Cornwall hero.

-He implied the accident happened during filming for the upcoming third series, which he said will be packed with even more action than the previous two.
+He implied the accident happened during filming for the upcoming third series, a fact which was confirmed by a production source.
+Turner said the new series will be packed with even more action than the previous two.

 BFI & Radio Times Television Festival – full schedule